africa-covid-19-response-toolkit/internal-dashboard/README.md

 # How to contribute

-As this is time critical project, contributor are advise on working the unfinished parts, and creat better flexible ui elements.
+As this is time critical project, contributors are advised on working the unfinished parts, and create better flexible ui elements.

 # demo